novayo/LeetCode/1197_Minimum_Knight_Moves/README.md

 * Memory Usage: 26.4 MB, less than 64.13% of Python3 online submissions for Minimum Knight Moves.

 > transfer the point into first quadrant

+---

+try_4.py:

+* Runtime: 119 ms, faster than 80.54% of Python3 online submissions for Minimum Knight Moves.
+* Memory Usage: 14.3 MB, less than 98.93% of Python3 online submissions for Minimum Knight Moves.

+> A*